 Steven Baule’s interest in technology took off while he was at Ft.
 Benning, Georgia, training to be a mortar platoon leader.
 When the instructors handed out the MBC (mortar ballistic computer), Steve figured out that it was time to learn more about how to use technology.
 Since then, Steve has earned a doctorate in instructional technology from Northern Illinois University as well as a doctorate in educational leadership and supervision from Loyola University Chicago.
 These degrees came after a master’s degree in library and information science from the University of Iowa and a bachelor’s degree in history from Loras College.
 Steve is actually a third generation librarian.
 His mother and his great-uncle both served in a variety of library and archival positions during their careers and both held library degrees.

-Steve taught US History, Latin American history, English and language arts and art in Iowa prior to going back to graduate school.
-He then served as a school librarian for three years before spending five years as a building administrator and sixteen as a district level administrator including ten as a superintendent.
+Steve taught US History, Latin American history, English and language arts, and art in Iowa prior to going back to graduate school.
+He then served as a school librarian for three years before spending five years as a building administrator and nineteen as a district level administrator including thirteen as a superintendent.

 Throughout all of his work, Steve tries to keep things student-focused and enjoyable.
 He tries not to take himself seriously.
 In fact, his mom and dad gave him a rubber chicken as a graduation present in order to remind him not to take things too seriously.